Graham-Hayes/AC-Ink-Integration/README.md

 ### Number of Markers

 If you move characters around from the Ink script then you need to pass the markers to the action.
 Input the number of markers you will use and link accordingly.

+### Number of Cameras

+If you need to switch camera from the Ink script, set the number of cameras here and link the cameras to be used.

 ### Number of Sounds